2022 Asian Games closing ceremony: Closing speeches

 Chairman of the Hangzhou Asian Organizing Committee and Chairman of the Chinese Olympic Committee and Acting President of the Olympic Council of Asia delivered the ending speeches and the Acting President announced the closure of this edition of the Asian Games.

 Handover ceremony and performance

-In compliance with the practice of previous Asian Games,the protocol dictates that during the lowering the flag during the Olympic Council of Asia anthem.
-After the lowering of the flag,the torch, emblem and the flags of the Olympic Council of Asia and the 1951 Asian Games were handed over on site.
+In compliance with the practice of previous Asian Games, the protocol dictates that during the lowering the flag during the Olympic Council of Asia anthem.
+After the lowering of the flag, the torch, emblem and the flags of the Olympic Council of Asia and the 1951 Asian Games were handed over on site.
 The national flag of Japan, the host country of the 2026 Asian Games was raised.

 After the handover ceremonies, Aichi Prefecture in Japan made a 15-minute presentation as now as the host prefecture for the next Asian Games.

 Fire-extinguishing ceremony

-In this session, the digital torch bearer "Trendster" who made a stunning appearance at the opening ceremony will return again and witness with the audience the moment when the Asian Games flame is extinguished.
+In this session, the digital torch bearer "Trendster" who made an appearance at the opening ceremony will return again and witness with the audience the moment when the Asian Games flame is extinguished.